apache/shardingsphere/document/current/content/features/sharding/concept/_index.en.md

 chapter = true
 +++

-## Navigation
+## Overview

-This section mainly introduces core concept for Sharding-Sphere, includes:
+This chapter is to introduce core concepts of data sharding, including:

-* SQL core concept
+- Core concepts of SQL
-* Sharding core concept
+- Core concepts of sharding
-* Configuration core concept
+- Core concepts of configuration
-* Core process
+- Core process